Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Object Transportation

-We compare the computational time of our proposed online motion planning technique with the holonomic MMRs' planning algorithm proposed by \textit{Keshab et al.} \cite{2024b_Keshab} and \textit{Alonso-Mora et al.} \cite{2017_AlonsoMora} in Table \ref{tab:ComputationTime}.
-All three algorithms have been implemented in Python for motion planning of two MMRs transporting an object cooperatively in an environment with dynamic obstacles.
+\textit{Motion Planner:} We compare the computational time and control effort of our proposed online motion planning technique with the holonomic MMRs' planning algorithm proposed by \textit{Keshab et al.} \cite{2024b_Keshab} and \textit{Alonso-Mora et al.} \cite{2017_AlonsoMora}.
+All algorithms plan the motion of two MMRs in a dynamic environment with a dynamic obstacle with environment details mentioned in Section 3.1 of the \href{https://drive.google.com/file/d/1lmj1ZvdymSjk0P-nYwg_vj7pajnEIXTU/view?usp=sharing}{attached file}.
+We compare our nonholonomic planning framework against holonomic baseline, as to the best of our knowledge there exist no other nonholonomic multi-robot collaborative motion planners that address dynamic obstacle avoidance.
 The MMRs are the same except for the base motion constraints: nonholonomic and holonomic.
-We have run the planning algorithm's computation study on a Laptop equipped with AMD Rayzen 5800H CPU and 16 GB RAM.
-The computation time measurements are taken for online local planning of each horizon from twenty-three cases in three different environments with varied goals and obstacle velocities.
-The details of the cases are available in the \href{https://drive.google.com/file/d/11kg1cFx5Pdsc1OzTVFD5Ny8kpwd0mBUL/view?usp=drive_link}{attached file}.
-We have also considered two dynamic obstacle cases.
-The results have been included in the attached \href{https://youtu.be/Hw2sWUVxgYU}{video}.
-The computation time in Table \ref{tab:ComputationTime} is slightly lower than the algorithm in \cite{2017_AlonsoMora} and higher than the algorithm in \cite{2024b_Keshab} due to its planning complexity arises because of the nonholonomic constraints of the MMRs base.
-The nonholonomic constraint for the mobile base reduces the solution space compared to the holonomic counterpart, which results in increased computation time for a feasible solution.
-The proposed approach demonstrates real-time performance using Python.
-We believe that significantly faster computation would be achieved with C++ implementation.
+Computational time is measured for each local planning horizon.
+The control effort is computed for a complete trajectory.
+As shown in the Table \ref{tab:ComputationTime}, the computation time and the control efforts of our method are lower than the algorithm in \cite{2017_AlonsoMora} and slightly higher than the algorithm proposed in \cite{2024b_Keshab}.
+The nonholonomic constraint for the mobile base reduces the solution space compared to its holonomic counterpart, resulting in increased computation time and control efforts.
+The proposed method achieves real-time operation in Python and we anticipate substantially faster runtime with C++ implementation.